Penelope held the pale gold garment to the light of the window for a final inspection of the stitching as chimes rang through the cottage.

 “My word, just look at your Pigtail Blooms!
 I haven’t seen a shade of red like that since your poor mother caught us climbing the west-end lattices with an armful of fig pies.
 Thought her head would pop clear off!”

 “Rest her spirits, the cussing of that woman nearly woke the dead.
 And did wake the palace dogs.
 Chased us all the way to the pond’s edge.”

 The women laughed as Penelope trimmed the last loose threads before folding the gown into a black box with the Starwood family crest embossed on the lid.

-Penelope joined the women in the kitchen, ceremoniously placing the box atop the kitchen table as Sister Heely poured tea.
+Tucking a stray spiral of her dark hair behind her ear, Penelope joined the women in the kitchen, ceremoniously placing the box atop the kitchen table as Sister Heely poured tea.